• Skip to primary navigation

 Mixing guacamole from scratch.

-But, I always stir in the tomatoes to keep them chunky and fresh.
+But, I always stir in the tomatoes and cilantro last to keep them chunky and fresh.

 Guacamole with Spicy Cucumbers and Radishes, with an icy cold bottle of Topo Chico all I need in life right here.